-Attach the work clamp per the following: Refer to Figure A-3.
+Attach the work clamp per the following:

-- 1. Insert the work cable terminal lug with the larger hole through the strain relief hole in the work clamp as shown above. - 2.
+- 1. Unplug the machine or turn the power switch to the "OFF" position. - 2.
+Insert the work cable terminal lug with the larger hole through the strain relief hole in the work clamp as shown in Figure A-3. - 3.
 Fasten securely with the bolt and nut provided.